 Piper utilized the mundanity of the “every day” to produce public performances predicated on rupturing the social fabric to allow these alternate liminal spaces of reality to emerge.
 In these works, she carried out mundane activities but with alterations to her appearance, ranging from the bizarre to the grotesque.
 In her performance “Catalysis I” she rode the subway at rush hour and went browsing in a bookstore wearing clothes that had soaked for a week in a rancid mixture of vinegar, eggs, milk, and cod-liver oil.
 In “Catalysis III” she painted her clothes, attached a “WET PAINT” sign, and went shopping at Macy’s, while in “Catalysis IV” she walked around Manhattan and rode the bus with a towel stuffed into her mouth.

 Rendering herself as both artist and art-object simultaneously, Piper’s self-objectification turned her into a spectacle paradoxically enabling her to function as a catalytic force of social change.
-“The work has no meaning or independent existence outside of its function as a medium of change.
+She described her work in Speaking to Myself as having “no meaning or independent existence outside of its function as a medium of change.
 It exists only as a catalytic agent between myself and the viewer.”

 The body, and by extension, the clothes that adorn it always exist in relation to the political potential they conceal within the everyday.
 A garment or an outfit is catalytic by nature in its ability to confront or call attention to our constructed social order.
 Take Leigh Bowery, whose work mirrors that of Piper’s, but in a more aesthetically exaggerated form.
 His artistic practice consisted of the same anarchic and provocative values of the early artistic avant-garde, seeking to destabilize the middle-class enjoyment of fashion, art, performance, and music by unraveling the sign systems that held them together.